(Disclosure: Some of the links below may be affiliate links)

 The principal problem for simple investors is that your money is losing value for as long as sitting in a bank account.
 If today this money buys you a ton of sugar, it may only buy you half a ton in 20 years.
-So how do you go about buying a ton of sugar in 20 years with the same amount of money?
+So how do you buy a ton of sugar in 20 years with the same amount of money?
 The answer is pretty simple: you invest!

-You need to invest your money in a financial instrument yielding more than inflation.
+You must invest your money in a financial instrument yielding more than inflation.
 As long as your assets generate more returns than the inflation rate, you will be safe, and you will be able to buy a ton of sugar in 20 years.
 And if you are lucky with your investments and they yield significantly more than inflation, you may even e able to buy several tons of sugar.
 And probably pay large dentist bills if you eat all that sugar.
 But that is another story!

 You can also invest in bonds.
-While they are generally yielding less than stocks, they can still yield more than inflation, and they are less volatile than stocks.
+While they generally yield less than stocks, they can still yield more than inflation, and they are less volatile than stocks.
 Once again, it is better and simpler to invest in a broad index of bonds.

-There is a special kind of treasury bond called Treasury Inflation-Protected Securities (TIPS).
-These are bonds that pay a fixed interest rate on the principal twice a year.
+There is a special treasury bond called Treasury Inflation-Protected Securities (TIPS).
+These bonds pay a fixed interest rate on the principal twice a year.
 But the principal goes up or down with inflation.
 That means you are protected from the effect of inflation.
 But, on the other hand, you are losing money if there is deflation.